-This is an expanded variant of the cryptographic token plus application architecture.
+This is an expanded variant of Cryptographic token and single-application processor.
 In this variant, the cryptoprocessor serves multiple applications that are mutually untrustworthy.
 This architecture provides caller isolation.

 In this architecture, API calls are translated to remote procedure calls, which encode the identity of the client application.
 The cryptoprocessor carefully segments its internal storage to ensure that a client's data is never leaked to another client.